Tanev scores in overtime, Canucks edge Flames 2-1

 Early in the third period, Miller stopped Brouwer on an in-tight rebound during a Calgary power play.
 It was the first of two power plays in less than four minutes, but the Flames could not beat Miller.
 With just more than 12 minutes left, he robbed Brouwer yet again on a one-timer, again from point-blank range.

 The Flames had three unsuccessful power-play chances in the third, including one with 2:11 left when Henrik Sedin was sent off for hooking.
-Flames coach Glen Gulutzan pulled Elliott in favor of an extra attacker, giving the Flames a two-man advantage.
+Gulutzan pulled Elliott in favor of an extra attacker, giving the Flames a two-man advantage.

 After the power play expired, Giordano spoiled Miller's shutout bid and sent the game to overtime.